 They’ve also realized how much they want to help the community grow.
 “We want to promote other businesses in the area and encourage more to open, including restaurants.”

-Their biggest concern as they grow is maintaining the best product possible while controlling labor and food costs.
+Their biggest concern is always maintaining the best product possible while controlling labor and food costs.
 “If we can’t manage that,” says Matt, “We can’t sustain the business.”

 The Future of Saddleback:

 As they look to the future, Matt says the most important thing is to have the best product, one that people love and rave about.

 They also want to continue to help Lansing grow.
 “Over the past 5 years, Saddleback has enjoyed watching the growth of Lansing businesses,” says Matt.
 Playing a role in that growth, no matter how small, has been exciting.
 We’re motivated to help make the greater Lansing area a hub for future development.”